eventflow/EventFlow/Documentation/integration/event-stores.md

 See the [KurrentDB quick start](https://docs.kurrent.io/clients/dotnet/v1.0/getting-started.html) for details on running the server and working with connection strings.

-Install the `EventFlow.Kurrent` package and configure EventFlow with either a connection string or a prebuilt `EventStoreClientSettings` instance.
+Install the `EventFlow.Kurrent` package and configure EventFlow with either a connection string or a prebuilt `KurrentDBClientSettings` instance.

 ```csharp
 var connectionString = "kurrentdb://localhost:2113?tls=false";